Dương Văn Minh: Overthrow by Nguyễn Khánh

 General Nguyễn Khánh began to plot against the MRC after it was created.
 Khánh expected a large reward for his part in the coup, but the other generals regarded him as untrustworthy and excluded him from the MRC.
 They further moved him to the command of the I Corps in the far north to keep him far away from Saigon.
-Khánh later claimed that he had built up intelligence infrastructure to weed out the Viet Cong under Diệm, but that Minh's MRC had disbanded it and released communist prisoners.
+Khánh later claimed that he had built up intelligence infrastructure to weed out the VC under Diệm, but that Minh's MRC had disbanded it and released VC prisoners.
 Khánh was assisted by Generals Trần Thiện Khiêm, who controlled the forces around Saigon, Đỗ Mậu and Nguyễn Chánh Thi.
 Khánh and his colleagues spread rumours to American officials that Minh and his colleagues were about to declare South Vietnam's neutrality and sign a peace deal to end the war with the North.

 Khánh overthrew Minh and his colleagues on 30 January 1964, in a bloodless coup, completely catching the MRC off guard.
 Minh, Đôn and Lê Văn Kim woke up to find hostile forces surrounding their houses and thought it to be a quixotic stunt by some disgruntled young officers.

 Khánh used the coup to enact retribution against Minh, Đôn, Kim, Đính and Xuân.
 He had them arrested, claiming that they were part of a neutralist plot with the French.
 Khánh cited their service in the Vietnamese National Army in the early 1950s, under the French colonial administration as evidence, although he did as well.
 Khánh also had Major Nhung, the bodyguard of Minh, shot, causing riots among parts of the population who feared that Khánh would wind back the clock to the Diệm era.
 Khánh later persuaded Minh to remain as a figurehead head of state.
 This was partly due to pressure from American officials, who felt that the popular Minh would be a unifying and stabilising factor in the new regime.
 However, Khánh soon sidelined Minh.